Expanded GHOST database

 Discipline Earth System Research

-Spatial Coverage (-158.190W, -50.000S, 179.500E, 74.998N); Gulf of Mexico; Canarias Sea; South Pacific Ocean; Eastern Basin; Alboran Sea; South Atlantic Ocean; Caribbean Sea; Cayman Rise, Caribbean Sea; North Pacific Ocean; Benguela Current, South Atlantic Ocean; South China Sea; South-East Pacific; Equatorial East Pacific; Northeast Atlantic; Portuguese Margin; Angola Basin; NE-Brazilian continental margin; Northeast Brasilian Margin; off Cameroon; Northern Red Sea; Congo Fan; North-West African margin; Southern Okhotsk Sea; East Pacific; Vietnam shelf; Sunda Shelf; Arctic Ocean; Pacific Ocean; Marmara Sea; Timor Sea; Kurilen Trench; Emperor Seamounts; Cocos Ridge; De Soto Canyon; Southern Ocean; Indian Ocean; Voring Plateau; Reykjanes Ridge; Marge Ibérique; Chatham Rise; Rockall; Arabian Sea; Bay of Bengal; Indonesia; Atlantic Ocean
+Spatial Coverage (-158.190W, -50.000S, 179.500E, 74.998N); Gulf of Mexico; Canarias Sea; South Pacific Ocean; Eastern Basin; Alboran Sea; North Atlantic Ocean; Caribbean Sea; Cayman Rise, Caribbean Sea; North Pacific Ocean; Benguela Current, South Atlantic Ocean; South China Sea; South-East Pacific; Equatorial East Pacific; Northeast Atlantic; Portuguese Margin; Angola Basin; NE-Brazilian continental margin; Northeast Brasilian Margin; off Cameroon; Northern Red Sea; Congo Fan; North-West African margin; Southern Okhotsk Sea; East Pacific; Vietnam shelf; Sunda Shelf; Arctic Ocean; Pacific Ocean; Marmara Sea; Timor Sea; Kurilen Trench; Emperor Seamounts; Cocos Ridge; De Soto Canyon; Southern Ocean; Indian Ocean; Voring Plateau; Reykjanes Ridge; Marge Ibérique; Chatham Rise; Rockall; Arabian Sea; Bay of Bengal; Indonesia; Atlantic Ocean

 Temporal Coverage Begin 1963-04-05T00:00:00Z